Linaro/squad/README.md

 ### Metrics

-Metrics must be posted as JSON.
+Metrics must be posted as JSON, encoded in UTF-8.
 The JSON data must be a hash (an object, strictly speaking).
 Metric names go in the keys, and values must be either a single number, or an array of numbers.
 In the case of an array of numbers, then their mean will be used as the metric result; the whole set of results will be used where applicable, e.g. to display ranges.

 As with test results, metrics can be grouped in suites.
 For that, the test name must be prefixed with the group name and a slash (`/`).
 Therefore, slashes are